wasp-os/wasp-os/docs/apps.rst

 default in order to keep RAM available for user developed applications.
 It can be enabled by modifying ``main.py``.

+.. automodule:: apps.snake

+This app is enabled by default in the simulator.
+The app is also frozen into the firmware image but it is disabled by default in order to keep RAM available for user developed applications.
+It can be enabled by modifying ``main.py``.

 Integration
 -----------